 Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
 This history ensures that there is enough information in your credit to assign a score.
 If you don't meet the criteria for getting a score, you may need to establish your credit history prior to applying for a mortgage loan.

-F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org) can answer questions about credit reports and many others.
-Give us a call at 214-300-8756.
+At F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org), we answer questions about Credit reports every day.
+Call us at 214-300-8756.